muratk3n/thirdwave/en/README.md

 ---

-[EU and Canada traded] nearly $165 billion worth of goods and services flowed between us last year"
+"[EU and Canada traded] nearly $165 billion worth of goods and services flowed between us last year"

 "As it stands, the U.K. exports and imports goods and services worth